#70: Cedar Cottage Park

 Like many parts of Vancouver’s growth over the last 140 years, the people came to Yaletown before the amenities were fully there.

-Per a 2008 article by Frances Bula in the Vancouver Sun, city planners had expected 11,000 people in the downtown south area by 2016 — but it happened in 2002.
-The city had promised to create 2.8 hectares of park space in the area, but for a number of years, there were pretty much no green areas for the thousands that had moved in during the 1990s and early 2000s.
+Per a 2008 article by Frances Bula in the Vancouver Sun, in the 1990s city planners had expected 11,000 people in the downtown south area by 2016 — but it happened in 2002.
+The city had promised to create 2.8 hectares of park space in the area, but for a number of years, there were pretty much no green areas for the thousands who moved in during the 1990s and early 2000s.